 Interest rate risk reflects our exposure to movements in interest rates associated with our variable-rate debt.
-Total borrowings under our Credit Facility were \$2,457.3 million as of December 31, 2018.
-These borrowings bear interest at a rate equal to, at our option, either (a) LIBOR plus 2.25% per annum or (b) 1.25% per annum plus the highest of (i) the Federal Funds Rate plus 0.5%, (ii) the Prime Rate or (iii) one-month LIBOR plus 1.0%.
-See Note 10 to our financial statements for additional information regarding the Credit Facility.
+Total borrowings under our term loans were \$1,832.3 million as of December 31, 2019.
+Borrowings under these loans bear interest at a rate equal to, at our option, either (a) LIBOR plus 1.75% per annum or (b) 0.75% per annum plus the highest of (i) the Federal Funds Rate plus 0.5%, (ii) the Prime Rate or (iii) one-month LIBOR plus 1.0%.
+See Note 10 to our financial statements for additional information regarding the term loans.

-In April 2017, in connection with the closing of the additional term loan used to finance a portion of the HEG acquisition, we entered into a five-year pay-fixed rate, receive-floating rate interest rate swap arrangement to effectively convert a portion of the variable-rate debt to fixed.
-The interest rate swap, the notional amount of which was \$1,302.3 million at December 31, 2018, matures on April 3, 2022 and swaps the variable interest rate on our LIBOR-based borrowings for a fixed rate of 5.44%.
+In April 2017, we entered into a five-year pay-fixed rate, receive-floating rate interest rate swap arrangement to effectively convert a portion of the variable-rate debt to fixed.
+The interest rate swap, the notional amount of which was \$1,289.0 million at December 31, 2019, matures on April 3, 2022 and swaps the variable interest rate on our LIBOR-based borrowings for a fixed rate of 5.44%.
 The objective of the interest rate swap, which is designated as a cash flow hedge, is to manage the variability of cash flows in the interest payments related to the portion of the variable-rate debt designated as being hedged.

-For the balance of our long-term debt not subject to the Interest Rate Swap, the effect of a hypothetical 10% change in interest rates would not have had a material impact on our interest expense.
+For the balance of our long-term debt not subject to the interest rate swap, the effect of a hypothetical 10% change in interest rates would not have had a material impact on our interest expense.